Alex Rider: Crocodile Tears

 Crocodile Tears was published in 2009.
 It begins with Alex's girlfriend, Sabina, and her family visiting the UK from San Francisco.
 Alex goes to Scotland with them.
-They go to millionaire Desmond McCain's mansion for a Christmas party, but after Alex offends McCain in a game of poker, their 2007 Nissan X-Trail falls into the lagoon.
+They go to millionaire Desmond McCain's mansion for a New Year party, during which Alex offends McCain in a game of poker.
+In order to stop the work of Sabina Pleasure's father, a journalist writing a book on the darkside of McCain, someone shoots their 2007 Nissan X-Trail's wheels, causing them to careen into the lagoon.
 Alex is rescued by a man whose identity is later revealed as Rahim, an Indian RAW agent sent to kill McCain.
+Indeed, McCain provokes industrial disasters to divert the humanitarian aid his association collects, and is responsible for a nuclear accident in India.
 Alex is recruited by MI6 to investigate McCain but is captured by him.
-He is taken to Kenya where he learns that McCain will poison Kenya, killing its inhabitants and animals and collecting 'charity money' that he will collect for personal benefit.
-Alex is nearly killed by McCain but saved by Rahim.
-Alex ultimately foils McCain's plan, but as they escape, McCain kills Rahim, who Alex then kills and then ventures back to England.
+He is taken to Kenya where he learns that McCain will poison Kenya, killing its inhabitants and animals and collecting 'charity money' for personal benefit.
+Alex is nearly killed by McCain but is saved by Rahim.
+Alex ultimately foils McCain's plan, but as they escape, McCain kills Rahim.
+Alex kills McCain and then ventures back to England.

 Scorpia Rising

 Scorpia Rising was published in 2011.
-A Greek trillionaire, Yannis Ariston Xenopolos hires Scorpia to return the Elgin Marbles to Greece.
+A Greek billionaire, Yannis Ariston Xenopolos hires Scorpia to return the Elgin Marbles to Greece.
 Scorpia's plan includes the laying of a false trail to Cairo, Egypt, and blackmailing MI6 into returning the Marbles.
 MI6 falls for the trap and Alex is sent to Cairo, where he is dismayed to find that Scorpia has been pulling the strings all along.
 He also meets Julius Grief, his clone from Point Blanc who escaped from an MI6 prison in Gibraltar.
 He aims to personally kill Alex to avenge Dr Grief's death.
-Alex is captured by Scorpia and manages to help his long-time friend and caregiver after his uncle's death, Jack, (who has also been captured) escape.
-Scorpia anticipated this and laid a trap for Jack.
-The news of her alleged killing devastates Alex but he manages to stop Scorpia's plan and kills Julius.
+Alex is captured by Scorpia, and manages to help his long-time friend and caregiver after his uncle's death, Jack, (who has also been captured) escape.
+Scorpia had anticipated this and had laid a trap for Jack.
+The news of her killing devastates Alex but he manages to stop Scorpia's plan and kills Julius.
 The book ends when Alex escapes and moves to San Francisco with Sabina's family, changing him forever and disallowing him to return to his spy life.
+Scorpia disbands after being beaten three times by a teenager, with most of its members being arrested and executed.